>

 Product Organization

-Inner packs keep products grouped together inside larger cartons.
+Inner packs keep products grouped inside larger cartons.
 This prevents items from moving freely within the package and helps maintain a structured layout during transport.

 Improved Handling